Hand transplantation: History

-September 23, 1998 hand transplant
+23 September 1998 hand transplant

 The first short-term success in human hand transplant surgery occurred with Clint Hallam, from New Zealand.
 Hallam lost his hand in an accident while in prison.
-The operation was performed on September 23, 1998, in Lyon, France, by a team assembled from different countries around the world led by French Professor Jean-Michel Dubernard, including Professor Nadey Hakim, from the UK.
+The operation was performed on 23 September 1998, in Lyon, France, by a team assembled from different countries around the world led by French Professor Jean-Michel Dubernard, including Professor Nadey Hakim, from the UK.

 A microsurgeon on the team, Earl Owen from Australia, was privy to the detailed basic research, much of it unpublished, that had been carefully gathered by the team in Louisville.
-After the operation, Hallam wasn't comfortable with the idea of his transplanted hand and failed to follow the prescribed post-operative drug and physiotherapy regime.
-His inaccurate expectations became a vivid example of the necessity of a fully committed team of caregivers, including psychologists, that can correctly select and prepare the potential transplant recipients for the lengthy and difficult recovery and for the modest functional restoration of a transplanted hand to be expected.
+After the operation, Hallam was not comfortable with the idea of his transplanted hand and failed to follow the prescribed post-operative drug and physiotherapy regime.
+The case became an example of the necessity of a fully committed team of caregivers, including psychologists, who can correctly select and prepare the potential transplant recipients for the lengthy and difficult recovery and for the modest functional restoration of a transplanted hand to be expected.

-Hallam's transplanted hand was removed at his request by the transplant surgeon Nadey Hakim on February 2, 2001, following another episode of rejection that at least in part was caused by his stopping anti-rejection medication.
+Hallam's transplanted hand was removed at his request by the transplant surgeon Nadey Hakim on 2 February 2001, following another episode of rejection that was, at least in part, caused by his stopping the anti-rejection medication.